SashaPatsel/coding-drills/breakouts/rails/README.md

 3. Run `rails s` or `rails server`
     - If you see the following error `You must use Bundler 2 or greater with this lockfile.`, run `gem update --system`
 4. Navigate to localhost:3000 to see if it worked.
 (You'll see a welcome page)
-5. Lets generate a controller for our movies.
-Run `rails g controller Movies`.
+5. Lets generate a controller for our pages.
+Run `rails g controller Pages`.
 Check out the controllers folder, you'll see a new file there.
 6. In addition to creating the controller file, this will also create a new folder under views.
-Inside `views/movies` create `index.html.erb`.
+Inside `views/pages` create `index.html.erb`.
 7. Before we populate that view, let's add Bootstrap's CDN.
 Inside of `views/layouts` is a file called `application.html.erb`.
 Inside of the file is the following line of code: `<%= yield %>`.
 This is similar to `{{{body}}}` in Handlebars.
 All other views will build on this one.
 Therefore, we only need to add our CDNs to one place.
 ```html